spryker/spryker-docs/docs/about/all/about-the-docs/contribute-to-the-docs/merge-docs-pull-requests.md

 This document describes how to merge pull requests (PRs) without a Technical Writer's review.
 This should only happen in rare cases, for example—when you need to merge an urgent PR.
 When you merge a PR without a Technical Writer's review, it's your responsibility to make sure the PR is reviewed retrospectively.

+This process is available only to architects.
 To merge a docs PR, take the steps in the following sections.

 ## Add changes